Random lattice triangulations: Structure and algorithms: Introduction

 \subsection{Contributions}

-Our first results confirm the empirical observation that, in the regime $\lambda<1$, correlations between edges decay rapidly with distance---a property often referred to in the spin systems literature as ``strong spatial mixing."
+Our first results confirm the empirical observation that, in the regime $\lambda<1$, correlations between edges decay rapidly with distance---a~property often referred to in the spin systems literature as ``strong spatial mixing.''
 Specifically, for any sufficiently small $\lambda<1$, we show that if the configuration of the edge at midpoint~$x$ is fixed to~$\sigma_x$, then the effect on the distribution of the edges at other midpoints $z\in A$, for an arbitrary subset~$A$, decays exponentially with a natural distance $d(A,\sigma_x)$ between~$A$ and~$\sigma_x$.
-(See Section~\ref{sec:equilibrium} for the definition of $d(\cdot,\cdot)$.) \begin{theorem} There exists $\lambda_0>0$ such that for all $\lambda<\lambda_0$ the following holds.
-Let $\mu$ denote the $\lambda$-weighted distribution on triangulations of $\Lomn$, and $\mu^{\sigma_x}$ the distribution\/ {\em conditional on the edge at~$x$ having configuration~$\sigma_x$}.
-Then the variation distance between $\mu$ and $\mu^{\sigma_x}$ at any set of midpoints~$A$ satisfies $\Vert \mu-\mu^{\sigma_x}\Vert_A \leq |A|\exp(-c\, d(A,\sigma_x))$, where the constant $c>0$ depends only on~$\lambda$. \end{theorem}
+[See Section~\ref{sec:equilibrium} for the definition of $d(\cdot,\cdot)$.]
+Note that $d(A,\sigma_x)$ depends on the edge~$\sigma_x$ and is not just the geometric distance between~$A$ and the point~$x$.
+Indeed, in contrast to the notion of strong spatial mixing for spin systems, or equivalently, Dobrushin's complete analyticity (see, e.g., \cite{MartOli}), in this setting, because of the geometric constraints, we cannot expect a bound that is independent of the conditioning edge~$\sigma_x$.